 Encourage your child to send in scholarship applications that fit within their skills, interests, or passions.
 It is tough for teenagers to display the self-awareness, confidence, and self-advocacy that scholarship applications demand.
 All the more reason to encourage them to do so.
 It truly is a life lesson.

 Where Do We Find Scholarships?

 If you want to increase your odds, go after local scholarships.
-As championed by The Scholarship System, use Google to do a keyword search in your area for a scholarship based on a specific interest/hobby/skill or location.
+As championed by our friends at The Scholarship System, use Google to do a keyword search in your area for a scholarship based on a specific interest/hobby/skill, or location.
 Utilize college counselors and friends/co-workers to help find scholarships offered by local businesses.
 These small ones really do add up.